 With Thanksgiving passed and December only a few days away, the end of the year is fast approaching.
-With that comes reflection on the past year and excitement for what’s in store for 2017.
+With that comes reflection on the past year and excitement for what’s in store for next year.
 According to Statistic Brain, 68% of Americans usually or infrequently make New Year’s resolutions.
 Only 8% are successful in achieving their resolution, while 49% infrequently meet them.
 That’s a lot of unmet goals!

 If you’re excited to make New Year’s resolutions but worried about failing at them, I want to share with you a method for setting goals that will help you achieve them.

 Disclosure: This post contains affiliate links.
 This means that I may receive compensation when you click on a product link or purchase an item linked on this site.
 Click here for details.
 Thank you for supporting From Pennies to Plenty.